-The carrying amount of the company's land within investment property includes EUR7,083,148 (2022 - EUR7,083,148) in respect of right-of-use assets, representing the Company's temporary emphyteusis of the leasehold land over which the buildings that are also included within investment property are being constructed.
+The carrying amount of the company's land within investment property includes EUR7,083,148 (2023 - EUR7,083,148) in respect of right-of-use assets, representing the Company's temporary emphyteusis of the leasehold land over which the buildings that are also included within investment property are being constructed.
 The company, as lessee, has the option to effectively purchase the land by converting the emphyteusis from temporary to perpetual and simultaneously redeeming the perpetual emphyteusis.
 The company is reasonably certain of exercising this option at the earliest opportunity, being the completion of construction or 16 January 2025 (being the period of 5 years and nine months from the date of the Agreement between Shoreline Residence Limited and SmartCity (Malta) Limited), whichever occurs the latest.
 Since the company expects to have completed construction by not later than 16 January 2025, the lease term was determined to end on this date for the purposes of the requirements of IFRS 16 Leases.
 Upon exercise of such purchase option, the company will reclassify the carrying amount of right-of-use assets at that date to investment property that is directly owned by the company.

-Borrowing costs amounting to EUR6,031 (2022 - EUR5,239) and comprising interest on the lease liabilities were capitalised during the period into the cost of the buildings, based on the borrowing rate of 4%.
-Further borrowing costs amounting to EUR1,845,795 (2022 - EUR1,546,835) and comprising interest on the debt securities in issue were also capitalised during the period into the cost of the buildings.
+Borrowing costs amounting to EUR3,928 (2023 - EUR6,031) and comprising interest on the lease liabilities were capitalised during the period into the cost of the buildings, based on the borrowing rate of 4%.
+Further borrowing costs amounting to EUR1,200,757 (2023 - EUR1,845,795) and comprising interest on the debt securities in issue were also capitalised into the cost of the buildings up to the completion of the property.

-9. Investment property under construction (continued)
+12. Investment property/investment property under construction (continued)

-During the current year, management has assessed the fair value of the investment property after taking into consideration the stage of completion of the property and discounted cash flows for projected rental income less operating expenses necessary to manage the mall.
-Based on this assessment, management determined the fair value of the investment property as at 30 June 2023 to amount to EUR58.9million.

-The fair value measurement is classified as a Level 3 measurement within the fair value hierarchy.
+During the current year, management has assessed the fair value of the investment property after taking into consideration the discounted cash flows for projected rental income less operating expenses necessary to manage the mall.
+Based on this assessment, management determined the fair value of the investment property as at 30 June 2024 amount to EUR69.6 million (2023 - EUR58.9 million).
+This fair value measurement is based on an internal valuation, and is classified as a Level 3 measurement within the fair value hierarchy.
 In estimating the fair value of the investment property, the highest and best use is its current use.